iman-mzm/RFID-Ownership-Transfer/README.md

 python desynchronization.py

 ```
+The following steps illustrate how the attack unfolds in the simulation:
+   1. The protocol initiates by generating random values for the identifiers ($IDSx$, $IDn$) and cryptographic keys ($K1$, $K2$, $K3$, etc.).
+   2. During the simulation, the attacker blocks the transmission of the crucial messages ($M$ and $N$) from the new owner to the tag.
+   3. The tag and old owner retain their outdated values while the new owner continues with actions based on incorrect assumptions.

+The output will display the internal secret values of each entity involved in the protocol after the desynchronization attack, showing that the tag and old owner retain their original values while the new owner proceeds without proper authentication from the tag.

 ### Full Secret Disclosure Attack

 A **Full Secret Disclosure attack** allows an attacker to recover a secret value of length $l$ by conducting $l+1$ sessions with the tag.
 The attacker can be anyone, including the old owner $R_C$.
 By exploiting this attack, the attacker will be able to fully recover the session key $K_T$ shared between the new owner and the tag after executing $l+1$ sessions.

 #### Attack Scenario:

+In this attack, the adversary can recover the secret session key $K_T$, which is shared between the new owner and the tag, by conducting $l+1$ sessions with the tag.
+The attacker can be any participant, including the old owner $R_C$.
+After executing the attack, the attacker will fully disclose the secret key $K_T$.

 The attack begins with the tag receiving a "hello" message and the value $A$ calculated by $R_N$.
 The tag calculates $B' = f_x(r'_1 \oplus IDS_x, K_T)$ and sends $B'$ along with its identifier to the new owner.
 The attacker can exploit the first three steps of the protocol to recover the session key $K_T$.